Desolation Sound Cruising Notes

 DANGER: YOU CANNOT ACCESS THE COVE VIA THE SHALLOW PASS ALONG THE SOUTH SIDE OF EVELEIGH ISLAND.

-- Laura Cove(#7): near the NNE of Melanie Cove, though not as large, and requires anchoring with a stern line (too narrow to swing), it has excellent holding.
+- Laura Cove(#7): though not as large, as Melanie cove and requires anchoring with a stern line (too narrow to swing), it has excellent holding.
 This cove was once the home of Old Phil the Frenchman whose cabin was at the east end of the cove.

 DANGER: DO NOT ANCHOR AT THE WEST END, it is riddled with rocks.